dib-lab/dib_rotation/07_taxonomic_discovery_with_sourmash.md

 these seem to perform well (albeit with high false positive rates) in situations where you don’t necessarily have the genome sequences that are in the metagenome.
 Sourmash, by contrast, can estimate which known genomes are actually present, so that you can extract them and map/align to them.
 It seems to have a very low false positive rate and is quite sensitive to strains.

+## Bonus (optional) sourmash lca gather

+Above, we ran `sourmash lca gather` on our untrimmed data.
+94% of the sample did not contain sequence in any GenBank assembly.
+A substantial proportion of this sequence could be due to errors.
+Run `sourmash lca gather` again on your adapter and k-mer trimmed data.
+How much less of the sequence is unclassifiable when the errors and adapters are removed?
+How many species are no longer detected after k-mer and error trimming?